|

 Eastern Worm Snake, Carphophis a. amoenus

-Five-lined Skink, Eumeces fasciatus (sunny slopes - confirmed north of Ellenville, NY)
+Five-lined Skink, Eumeces fasciatus (sunny slopes - confirmed north of Ellenville,

 Fence Lizard, Sceloporus undulates hyacinthinus